 5. Helping Your Community

-The most obvious reason to encourage volunteering?
+The most obvious benefits of volunteering?
 The welfare of your community and how good it feels to help.
 It is, after all, the place where your family is growing up.
 Where would we be without soup kitchens, women’s refuges, or animal shelters?
 Give back to the city or town where you’ve spent so many happy days, and get your kids volunteering.
 It will feel great to do good and get involved with your community at the same time.

-I’m going to list a few family volunteer projects here just to give you some ideas of what may be needed in your community.
+I’m going to list a few family volunteer opportunities and family volunteer projects here just to give you some ideas of what may be needed in your community.
 If you don’t find existing projects, you may even be inspired to start your own.

 Alzheimer’s & Dementia “Buddies”.